 Baking 2 or 3 packages at once will save time.

-I usually buy two or three one pound packages of bacon at a time (when they're on sale) and bake them on the same day so I only have to wash the jelly roll pans once.
+I usually buy two or three one-pound packages of bacon at a time (when they're on sale) and bake them on the same day so I only have to wash the jelly roll pans once.
 I do discard the grease between batches though and wipe the pans with paper towels.

-After the bacon cools a bit, I drain the bacon on paper towels to soak away extra grease and then I stack the bacon in a glass container with paper towel between the layers.
+After the bacon cools a bit, I drain the bacon on paper towels to soak away extra grease and then I stack the bacon in a glass container with paper towels between the layers.
 When you want to use the bacon, just warm as many slices as you want in the microwave oven.

 We especially like the convenience of this in the summer when we make lots of BLT's with fresh tomatoes from the garden.